Anchieta Patriota

 José de Anchieta Gomes Patriota (born 31 March 1957) is a Brazilian politician and former mayor of Carnaíba.
-He has been a member of the Brazilian Socialist Party since the early 2000s.
+He has been a member of the Brazilian Socialist Party since the mid-1990s.

 Early life

 Patriota was born in Carnaíba in 1957.
 He lived by the Pajéu River throughout his childhood.
 He attended elementary school at two schools in his hometown: Joaquim Mendes da Silva and João Gomes dos Reis.
 He completed high school in Serra Talhada and Recife.
 He later became an obstetrician-gynecologist.

 Career

 In 1982, Patriota began his political career as a candidate for mayor in Carnaíba, losing to José Francisco Filho.
 In 1992, he was appointed as the running mate of Expedito Tenorio de Oliveira.
 From 1995 to 1998, he was director of the former X DIRES under governor Miguel Arraes in Pernambuco., during his term as director, he ran for mayor again.
 In 2000, he ran for city council, where he was elected.

 In 2003, he was elected president of the city council of Carnaíba.
 In 2004, he won the election for mayor.
 Carnaiba was awarded the best IDEPE (Pernambuco Education Development Index) in the state, structured municipal health.
 He was highlighted in the caravan conducted by the regional council of medicine of Pernambuco.
 He created the music school Maestro Israel Gomes.

 He was re-elected in 2008.
 In January 2013, he became the executive secretary of special projects of the secretary of cities of the state government.
 He ran for state deputy in 2014.
 In 2016, he was again a mayoral candidate, winning for the Brazilian Socialist Party (PSB) with 8,294 votes or 72.8%.